WeaverTVSC/dwwb/README.md

 * Escaped line breaks
     * A backslash followed by a newline becomes a hard line break, eg. a line like `Hello world!\` becomes `<p>Hello world!<br>...</p>`.

+## License
+This is free software and released under the GNU General Public License version 3 or greater.